Slow Cooker Blackberry Cobbler

 bowl with cobbler and ice cream on top.

-• Switch the slow cooker to warm and serve directly from the slow cooker.
+• Switch the slow cooker to warm and serve directly from the slow cooker to your guests.

 • Top with vanilla bean ice cream, whipped cream, or cool whip!